Get insider access

 37°

-The LG 40WP95C-W has a decent horizontal viewing angle.
-The image remains accurate even when viewed at a moderate angle, which is great if you often share your screen with someone else or if you have a multi-monitor setup and aren't sitting directly in front of it.
+The horizontal viewing angle is decent.
+The image remains consistent even when viewed at a moderate angle, which is great if you often share your screen with someone else.

 7.0